-Everyone knows what menopause is, but did you know that many women start the process of menopause years, even ten years, earlier than the true start of menopause?
+Everyone knows what menopause is, but did you know that many women start the process of menopause years, even ten years, earlier than the actual start of menopause?

-This period of time is now being called perimenopause and more and more women are experiencing this medical phenomenon.
+This period of time is now called perimenopause, and more and more women are experiencing this medical phenomenon.

-Experts are unsure as to whether this is a normal phenomenon or if it has just been somewhat ignored this whole time with women remaining silent about their struggles.
+Experts are unsure whether this is a normal phenomenon or if it has been somewhat ignored this whole time, with women remaining silent about their struggles.

 Basics of Menopause

-Menopause is basically a huge hormonal shift for women and the cessation of their fertile period of life.
+Menopause is basically a vast hormonal shift for women and the cessation of their fertile period of life.
 It typically happens after the age of 45.

-Women stop producing the hormones estrogen and progesterone from their ovaries and their periods stop – meaning fertility stops also.
+Women stop producing estrogen and progesterone hormones from their ovaries, and their periods stop – meaning fertility stops also.
 The medical definition of the beginning of menopause is when a woman has not had a period for one year.

-Most women expect to get these types of symptoms around 45-50 years of age or later, but unfortunately, many are experiencing these much, much earlier.
+Most women expect to get these symptoms around 45-50 years of age or later, but unfortunately, many are experiencing these much earlier.
 Some women are even experiencing perimenopause when they really should still be fertile (the late thirties to early forties).

 Perimenopause Support Group Brings the Issue to the Mainstream